tjjaviya/WaitlistWizard/DEPLOY_INSTRUCTIONS.md

 - **API not working**: Verify that API calls are using the correct paths.
 In production, API paths should be `/.netlify/functions/api/...` instead of `/api/...`
 - **Build failures**: Check the build logs for any errors.
 Common issues include missing dependencies or incorrect build commands.
+- **"Top-level await not supported" error**: If you encounter an error about top-level await not being supported, make sure to use the pre-built `api.js` file in the netlify/functions directory which uses CommonJS format and doesn't contain top-level await.
 - **Redirects not working**: Ensure the `netlify.toml` file is properly configured with the correct redirects.

 ## Additional Resources